LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 is used for the second dimension.
 With this layout, the view created above will choose the entry along the first dimension based on the first input index provided, and the second provided index will be mapped to that corresponding entry of the index_list for the second dimension.
-Some examples are shown in the last two lines above.

 .. note::  There is currently no bounds checking implemented for IndexLayout.
 	   When using the IndexList or ConditionalIndexList strategies, it is the user's responsibility to know the extents of the index lists when accessing data from a view.
+It is also the user's responsibility to ensure the index lists being used reside in the same memory space as the data stored in the view.

 -------------------
 RAJA Index Mapping